sselover/SER216_Team10_Mancala/README.md

 1. File > New Java Project
 2. Uncheck "Use default location"
 3. Navigate to and select project directory
-4. Click next and ensure your src folders look sometihng like "src/main/java" and "src/test"
+4. Click next and ensure your src folders look something like "src/main/java" and "src/test"
 5. Click Finish

 ## To Execute